nise3/Client-Web-Apps/README.md

-# NISE3 Platform Admin Panel
+# NISE Front End Application

 Install it and run: